SimoneGuzzo/TecWeb_BarberShop/README.md

 Web app built using HTML, CSS and JavaScript.
 # Steps to run web app
 1. Copy the link https://github.com/martinabuffolino/Tecnologie-Web.git
-2. Open WebStorm and paste link in SVN
+2. Open WebStorm and paste link in Git/VCS operations
-3. To open the local file URL hold Alt + F2
+3. To open the local file URL hold Alt+F2

 # Developed by:
 - Buffolino Martina / 0124001850